cocos/cocos-docs/en/editor/assets/index.md

 ### Assets preview

 Selecting an asset in the **Assets** panel displays a thumbnail image of the asset in the **Asset Preview** panel.
-If you select the folder where the asset is located, you can display thumbnails of all assets under the folder for easy viewing.
+Selecting the folder where the asset is located, displays thumbnails of all assets under the folder for easy viewing.

 ![preview](img/preview.png)